Kayxue/EndfieldPuzzleSolver/README.md

 Puzzle solver for solving Originium Circuitry problem in Arknight: Endfield game.

 > [!WARNING]
-> This tool is under development.
-If you want to download the release version, please wait until the user input function is finished.
+> If you want to download the release version, please wait until GitHub Actions workflow is finished.